elisa-amaral/Fly-Swatter-Challenge-Game/README.md

 # Fly-Swatter Challenge Game

-This project is a game coded in JavaScript, HTML, CSS and Bootstrap.
+This project is a simple game named Fly-Swatter Challenge.
+The purpose of the game (as a player) is explained below.

 ## Screenshot